FC Cologne 1-0 Arsenal

 Attempt saved.
 Jack Wilshere (Arsenal) left footed shot from outside the box is saved in the bottom right corner.
 Assisted by Alex Iwobi.

 Attempt saved.
-Per Mertesacker (Arsenal) header from the centre of the box is saved in the top left corner.
+Per Mertesacker (Arsenal) header from the centre of the box is saved in the bottom left corner.
 Assisted by Mohamed El Neny with a cross.

 Corner, Arsenal.
 Conceded by Lukas Klünter.